GPUOpen-Tools/radeon_memory_visualizer/documentation/source/snapshot_windows.rst

 usage, and the preferred heap type.

 The allocations can be sorted using the sort combo box at the top.
-Sorting is currently based on allocation size, allocation Id, allocation age or resource count (the number of resources in the allocation).
-Another combo box to the left allows the sort to be in ascending or descending order.
+Sorting is currently based on allocation size, allocation Id, allocation age, resource count (the number of resources in the allocation) or fragmentation score.
+The fragmentation score is simply a measure of how fragmented the allocation is.
+The more gaps there are between resources, the higher this value will be.

+Another combo box to the
+left allows the sort to be in ascending or descending order.

 Normally, allocations are sized relative to the largest allocations.
 Sometimes